Welcome to our Governors’ section

-The governing body has a range of duties and powers, and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
+The Governing Body has a range of duties and powers, and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
 This includes monitoring targets for pupil achievement, managing the school’s finances, making sure the curriculum is balanced, appointing senior staff, reviewing staff performance and pay and deciding how, in strategic terms the school should be run.

-The governing body has considerable discretion as to how to discharge its responsibilities but is required to constitute itself in line with the regulations and to appoint a chair and vice chair.
-The governing body may delegate certain of its responsibilities to individual governors or committees of governors, although in general, it is not compelled to do so.
+The Governing Body has considerable discretion as to how to discharge its responsibilities but is required to constitute itself in line with the regulations and to appoint a chair and vice chair.
+The Governing Body may delegate certain of its responsibilities to individual governors or committees of governors, although in general, it is not compelled to do so.

 Our Vision